Lukas0025/SatteliteRotator/README.md

 * Step motor and rope

-* STep motor and old rotator
+* Step motor and old rotator

 ### Elevation